musteka-la/mustekala/docs/architecture.md

 The current state of the art (as of 2018.06.08) allows to obtain the needed data in two ways:

-* By having a client discover the peers of the network andconnecting to them, and running the **devp2p** protocols *eth/62* and *eth/63* (aka "fast") and asking for the data needed.
+* By having a client discovering the peers of the network, connecting to them, and running the **devp2p** protocols *eth/62* and *eth/63* (aka "fast") and asking for the data needed.
 While this is the _de-facto_ process, it has been observed with a very low rate of success, both finding what we can call